baronvertigovongrahamthesecondofsealand/chat-personal-assistant/README.md

 Inspiration from https://github.com/Infatoshi/chatgpt-voice-assistant - thanks!

 Libs:
+- whisper: Voice recognition.
+Hosted locally, great quality, fast.
+Default.
-- speech_recognition: For speech-to-text capabilities.
+- speech_recognition: Voice recognition.
 This can be configured to use a variety of engines.
-  - vosk: Engine currently in use for speech-to-text.
+  - vosk: A good quality voice recognition engine, hosted locally, fairly fast.
   - google: Can be used instead of vosk.
+High quality, but uses an external service.
+Slow.
 - openai: For getting an intelligent response to your query from a higher power.
+External service - if I could run locally, I would!
+- mimic3: Text-to-speech, hosted locally, wonderful quality.
+Default.
-- gTTS: Currently using this for text-to-speech of the query response.
+- gTTS: Text-to-speech of the query response.
+High quality, but uses external service.
-- pyttsx3: Can be used instead of gTTS.
+- pyttsx3: Text-to-speech, hosted locally, terrible quality!
 - pygame: For the audio output

 Install:
 - set up an openai api key, save this and your openai api org (found in your profile) to .bash_profile using var names
   - OPEN_API_ORG
   - OPEN_API_KEY
-- run: pip install openai python-dotenv speech_reognition pyttsx3 gtts vosk pygame
+- run: pip install openai python-dotenv speech_reognition pyttsx3 gtts vosk pygame whisper mycroft-mimic3-tts

 Usage: